AT-Publishing/website/_howto/2018-01-31---coupon-bitmex.md

 ---

-**BitMEX users who sign up at BitMEX with referral code `iYQB44` get 10% fee discount for 6 months.**
+{% include callouts/mex.html %}

+#### Why is Bitmex no longer a good place to trade

 Up until August 2020, BitMEX was your trusty exchange where no KYC was necessary and you could access the exchange even from Tor or VPN - it breached the TOS but compliance was not enforced, as was the custom.

 **In August 2020, [BitMEX announced they will be requiring KYC from all users starting 28 August 2020](https://blog.bitmex.com/announcing-the-bitmex-user-verification-programme/).** The KYC procedure includes government documents, selfie and a questionnaire.
 As a reminder [BitMEX does not serve US traders](#murica).

+BitMEX users who sign up at BitMEX with referral code `iYQB44` get 10% fee discount for 6 months.

 #### Just here for the BitMEX promo code?